MicrosoftLearning/dp-420-cosmos-db-dev/instructions/08-inspect-azure-cosmosdb-azure-mcp-server.md

     az login
     ```

-1. Set variables for the resource group and regions.
+1. Set variables for the resource group and region.
 If your lab environment provides a resource group, use that name.
 Otherwise, use a new group that contains only this exercise's resources.
-Foundry can use a different region from Cosmos DB.

     ```powershell
     $resourceGroup = "ResourceGroup1"
     $location = "westus2"
-    $foundryLocation = "eastus"
     ```

 1. Run the setup script.

     ```powershell
-    ./setup.ps1 -ResourceGroup $resourceGroup -Location $location -NamePrefix dp420lab08 -LabProfile aitools -EnableFoundry -FoundryLocation $foundryLocation
+    ./setup.ps1 -ResourceGroup $resourceGroup -Location $location -NamePrefix dp420lab08 -LabProfile core
     ```

     Azure Cosmos DB account names have to be globally unique, so the script builds one for you by adding six random characters to the prefix, giving a name like `dp420lab08a7f3k9`.

 1. Wait for **Setup complete** in the terminal.
-If Azure reports that vector search is not ready, setup retries container creation for up to 15 minutes.
-Other deployment failures stop setup and appear in the log.
+Deployment failures stop setup and appear in the log.

-1. Record the **Account name**, **Account endpoint**, **Foundry account**, and **OpenAI endpoint** values the script prints.
+1. Record the **Account name** and **Account endpoint** values the script prints.
 The Cosmos DB endpoint looks like `https://<your-account-name>.documents.azure.com:443/`.
-Setup also saves the Foundry settings in `logs/foundry-<account-name>.json`.

 1. Set a variable for the account name so the Azure CLI commands in this exercise can use it.